We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 Greenwood Academy began using GL Assessment in September 2017.
-Already we have seen the impact, using CAT testing to assess students' strengths and weaknesses, as well as using the stanines to help inform and quality assure our use of subject-specific assessment across the school.
+Already we have seen the impact, using CAT4 testing to assess students' strengths and weaknesses, as well as using the stanines to help inform and quality assure our use of subject-specific assessment across the school.
 We have also had significant use of the PASS survey which has been instrumental in shaping the pastoral provision and intervention for the young people in our care.

+The Hawthorns is a thriving independent day school for girls and boys aged 2 to 13 years in Bletchingley, Surrey.
 Offering an exceptional breadth and vision for each child, the production of quality learning and the development of character is key to the work of the school.

 Underpinning an outstanding record of academic achievement at senior schools, The Hawthorns academic curriculum is broad and balanced.
 Developing the talents of each child is at the heart of our work.
 Dedicated teachers create high expectations and work hard with our boys and girls to help them achieve success in a wide variety of areas.